open-socialism/open-socialism-site/introduction.md

 The difficulty of raising ones level of wealth can be seen by [the middle class diminishing in DC countries](https://www.theguardian.com/commentisfree/2015/dec/14/the-strange-case-of-americas-disappearing-middle-class){:target="_blank"}.

-To generalize, everyone is free to choose any number of bad options for how they work.
+In short, everyone is free to choose any number of bad options for how they work.

 ##### The worst system, except for all the others